qub Protocol Specification

 Properties:

 Email-binding gate (operational).
 When a staged pact carries a Party B email contact (§6.1), the qub upload service MUST refuse the co-sign request unless a short-lived email-verification marker exists matching both the staging id and the normalised-email hash of that contact.
 The marker is written by /api/v1/auth/verify when the magic-link token carries a staging_id and the verified address matches SHA-256(normalise_email(party_b.contact)) — where normalise_email(addr) preserves the local-part case and lowercases only the domain part (per RFC 5321 §2.3.11), and SHA-256 here is the NIST FIPS 180-4 hash (distinct from the SHA3-256 used in §4 derivations) — and expires 900 seconds (15 minutes) after issue.
-This is an operational anti-impersonation gate, NOT part of the on-chain qub proof — a third-party verifier replaying §12 needs only Arweave and drand, without any server-side lookup.
+This is an operational anti-impersonation gate, NOT part of the on-chain qub proof — a third-party verifier replaying §11 needs only permanent storage and drand, without any server-side lookup.
 The marker exists server-side only and is never part of the signed body.

 Size impact (ML-DSA-65 author + cosigner):